Chapter 1: To Sleep… CHAPTER 1 To Sleep…

 Astonishing, but until very recently, this was reality: doctors and scientists could not give you a consistent or complete answer as to why we sleep.
 Consider that we have known the functions of the three other basic drives in life—to eat, to drink, and to reproduce—for many tens if not hundreds of years now.
-Yet the fourth main biological drive, common across the entire animal kingdom—the drive to sleep—has continued to elude science for millennia.
+Yet the fourth main biological drive, common across the animal kingdom—the drive to sleep—has continued to elude science for millennia.

 Addressing the question of why we sleep from an evolutionary perspective only compounds the mystery.
 No matter what vantage point you take, sleep would appear to be the most foolish of biological phenomena.
 When you are asleep, you cannot gather food.
 You cannot socialize.
 You cannot find a mate and reproduce.
 You cannot nurture or protect your offspring.
 Worse still, sleep leaves you vulnerable to predation.
 Sleep is surely one of the most puzzling of all human behaviors.

 the emergence of sleep or anything remotely like it.
-As one sleep scientist has said, “If sleep does not serve an absolutely vital function, then it is the biggest mistake the evolutionary process has ever made.”III
+As one sleep scientist has said, “If sleep does not serve an absolutely vital function, then it is the biggest mistake the evolutionary process has ever made.”II

 Ultimately, asking “Why do we sleep?” was the wrong question.
 It implied there was a single function, one holy grail of a reason that we slept, and we went in search of it.
 Theories ranged from the logical (a time for conserving energy), to the peculiar (an opportunity for eyeball oxygenation), to the psychoanalytic (a non-conscious state in which we fulfill repressed wishes).

-This book will reveal a very different truth: sleep is infinitely more complex, profoundly more interesting, and alarmingly more health-relevant.
+This book will reveal a very different truth: sleep is infinitely more complex, profoundly more interesting, and strikingly health-relevant.
 We sleep for a rich litany of functions

 , plural—an abundant constellation of nighttime benefits that service both our brains and our bodies.
 There does not seem to be one major organ within the body, or process within the brain, that isn’t optimally enhanced by sleep (and detrimentally impaired when we don’t get enough).
 That we receive such a bounty of health benefits each night should not be surprising.
 After all, we are awake

 Through an explosion of discoveries over the past twenty years, we have come to realize that evolution did not make a spectacular blunder in conceiving of sleep.
 Sleep dispenses a multitude of health-ensuring benefits, yours to pick up in repeat prescription every twenty-four hours, should you choose.
-(Many don’t.)

 Within the brain, sleep enriches a diversity of functions, including our ability to learn, memorize, and make logical decisions and choices.
 Benevolently servicing our psychological health, sleep recalibrates our emotional brain circuits, allowing us to navigate next-day social and psychological challenges with cool-headed composure.
 We are even beginning to understand the most impervious and controversial of all conscious experiences: the dream.
 Dreaming provides a unique suite of benefits to all species fortunate enough to experience it, humans included.
 Among these gifts are a consoling neurochemical bath that mollifies painful memories and a virtual reality space in which the brain melds past and present knowledge, inspiring creativity.

-Downstairs in the body, sleep restocks the armory of our immune system, helping fight malignancy, preventing infection, and warding off all manner of sickness.
+Downstairs in the body, sleep restocks the armory of our immune system, preventing infection and warding off all manner of sickness.
 Sleep reforms the body’s metabolic state by fine-tuning the balance of insulin and circulating glucose.
 Sleep further regulates our appetite, helping control body weight through healthy food selection rather than rash impulsivity.
 Plentiful sleep maintains a flourishing microbiome within your gut from which we know so much of our nutritional health begins.
 Adequate sleep is intimately tied to the fitness of our cardiovascular system, lowering blood pressure while helping keep our hearts in fine condition.

 A balanced diet and exercise are of vital importance, yes.
-But we now see sleep as the preeminent force in this health trinity.
+But we now see sleep as a preeminent force in this health trinity.
 The physical and mental impairments caused by one night of bad sleep dwarf those caused by an equivalent absence of food or exercise.
 It is difficult to imagine any other state—natural or medically manipulated—that affords a more powerful redressing of physical and mental health at every level of analysis.

 Based on a rich, new scientific understanding of sleep, we no longer have to ask what sleep is good for.
 Instead, we are now forced to wonder whether there are any biological functions that do not

-Personally, I should note that I am in love with sleep (not just my own, though I do give myself a non-negotiable eight-hour sleep opportunity each night).
+Personally, I should note that I am rather in love with sleep (not just my own, though I do give myself a non-negotiable eight-hour sleep opportunity each night).
 I am in love with everything sleep is and does.
 I am in love with discovering all that remains unknown about it.
-I am in love with communicating the astonishing brilliance of it to the public.
+I am in love with communicating the relevance of it to the public.
 I am in love with finding any and all methods for reuniting humanity with the sleep it so desperately needs.
 This love affair has now spanned a twenty-plus-year research career that began when I was a professor of psychiatry at Harvard Medical School and continues now that I am a professor of neuroscience and psychology at the University of California, Berkeley.

 It was not, however, love at first sight.
 I am an accidental sleep researcher.
 It was never my intent to inhabit this esoteric outer territory of science.
 At age eighteen I went to study at the Queen’s Medical Center in England: a prodigious institute in Nottingham boasting a wonderful band of brain scientists on its faculty.
 Ultimately, medicine wasn’t for me, as it seemed more concerned with answers, whereas I was always more enthralled by questions.
 For me, answers were simply a way to get to the next question.
 I decided to study neuroscience, and after graduating, obtained my PhD in neurophysiology supported by a fellowship from England’s Medical Research Council, London.

 I began assessing brainwave activity from my patients during wake and sleep.
 My hypothesis: there was a unique and specific electrical brain signature that could forecast which dementia subtype each individual was progressing toward.
 Measurements taken during the day were ambiguous, with no clear signature of difference to be found.
-Only in the nighttime ocean of sleeping brainwaves did the recordings speak out a clear labeling of my patients’ saddening disease fate.
-The discovery proved that sleep could potentially be used as a new early diagnostic litmus test to understand which type of dementia an individual would develop.
+Only in the nighttime ocean of sleeping

-symptoms, such as memory loss, aggression, hallucinations, delusions?
+Sleep became my obsession.
+The answer it had provided me, like all good answers, only led to more fascinating questions, among them: Was the disruption of sleep in my patients actually contributing to the diseases they were suffering from, and even causing some of their terrible symptoms, such as memory loss, aggression, hallucinations, delusions?
 I read all I could.
 A scarcely believable truth began to emerge—nobody actually knew the clear reason why we needed sleep, and what it does.
 I could not answer my own question about dementia if this fundamental first question remained unanswered.
 I decided I would try to crack the code of sleep.

 I halted my research in dementia and, for a post-doctoral position that took me across the Atlantic Ocean to Harvard, set about addressing one of the most enigmatic puzzles of humanity—one that had eluded some of the best scientists in history: Why do we sleep?
 With genuine naïveté, not hubris, I believed I would find the answer within two years.
 That was twenty years ago.
 Hard problems care little about what motivates their interrogators; they meter out their lessons of difficulty all the same.